Louise’s hand embroideries

 Washing and finishing.

-Gowns are then ironed, packed and sent by air to Sydney.
+Gowns are then washed, ironed, packed in boxes and sent by air to Louise’s agent at Sydney airport.